Fiona M. Scott Morton

 She covers empirical studies of competition.
 The topics of her current research are the economics of competition enforcement and competition in healthcare markets.

 She is also the Theodore Nierenberg Professor of Economics at the Yale University School of Management (SOM).
 At Yale SOM she is currently teaching competition economics and at Yale Law School, antitrust law.
-From 2011-12 Professor Scott Morton served as the Deputy Assistant Attorney General for Economic Analysis (Chief Economist) at the Antitrust Division of the United States Department of Justice, where she helped enforce the nation’s antitrust laws.
-At Yale SOM she teaches courses in the area of competitive strategy and competition economics.
-She served as Associate Dean from 2007-10 and has won Yale's teaching award three times.
+From 2011-12 she was the Deputy Assistant Attorney General for Economic Analysis (Chief Economist) at the Antitrust Division of the United States Department of Justice, where she helped enforce the nation’s antitrust laws.
+She was Yale Associate Dean from 2007-10 and has won Yale's teaching award three times.
 She founded and directs the Thurman Arnold Project at Yale, a vehicle to provide more competition policy programming to Yale students and the wider competition community.
 Fiona holds a PhD in Economics from MIT.

 Disclosure of interests